samatt/herbivore/README.md

 ## Who Made It?

 Herbivore is made and maintained by Surya Mattu and Jen Kagan.
 Ingrid Burrington, Eve Weinber and Pedro Galvao Cesar De Oliveira have also contributed to the project.
+Herbivore was made with the support of NYU's Interactive Telecommunications Program and their [Something-In-Residence](https://tisch.nyu.edu/itp/itp-people/faculty/somethings-in-residence-sirs) fellowship.